-If you know what you’re looking from in a holiday, the first stop is comparing to find the best price for what you want.
-You don’t want to be paying over-the-odds for your break away.
+If you know what you're looking for in a holiday, the first step is to compare your top destinations to find the best price for what you want; you don't want to be paying over-the-odds for your break.

 Comparing different websites and prices can even help you narrow down exactly where and when to go and what to do when you get there.

-There are always savings to be made on flights, accommodation, airport parking, travel insurance and foreign exchange when you go on holiday, so start comparing as early as possible to get the best deals.
+When planning your trip, there are always savings to be made on flights, accommodation, airport parking, travel insurance and foreign exchange, so start comparing as early as possible to get the best deals.

-Even if you lose your luggage, you can still survive if you have the essentials, so make sure you pack your passport, tickets, visa, travel money and credit card and keep them on you at all times.
+Even if you lose your hold luggage, you can still survive if you have the essentials.
+Make sure you pack your passport, tickets, visa, travel money and credit card in your hand luggage and keep them on you at all times.

 Here's a good tip to keep in mind when you travel overseas.
 Now that internet access is so easy to find all over the world, you may want to email scans of your important documents to your own address, or store them in an online storage service like Dropbox.